Mohammadjamiu/tahugo_updated/content/how-to-tech/where-does-chatgpt-get-its-data-from.md

 GPT-3.5 can only generate texts, but GPT-4 LLM can generate or accepts both texts and images.

-This newer version of ChatGPT called GPT-4 which is based on GPT-4 LLM is available to limited paid subscribers.
+This newer version of ChatGPT called GPT-4 which is based on GPT-4 LLM is available to limited paid subscribers only.